 Orthodontics isn’t just for children and teens.
 In fact, 1 in every 5 patients in orthodontic treatment is an adult.
 Dr. O’Neill has treated individuals in their 50’s, 60’s and even their 70’s–no one is too old for orthodontic treatment!

 Adults seek orthodontic treatment for many of the same reasons as children.
 Some adults had orthodontic problems as children but were unable to correct them until now.
-Others, who had treatment as children, may need further treatment as adults due to relapse or limitations in initial treatment.
+Others may have had treatment as children, but may need further treatment as adults due to relapse or limitations in initial treatment.

 - Jaw surgery to correct the discrepancy between the upper and lower jaws.

 The fee for adult orthodontic treatment is determined the same way as child or adolescent treatment.
-It is based on the severity of the problem, the complexity of the correction, the appliances used and the length of time to correct.
+It’s based on the severity of the problem, the complexity of the correction, the appliances used and the length of time required to correct.